Colin Howell: Murder of wife

+In May 2007, Howell's eldest son, 22-year-old Matthew Howell, died in Russia after he fell four floors from an apartment block in St Petersburg.

+Scammed in the Philippines

-After murdering his wife, Howell received a payout of £400,000.
-He later lost £350,000 in a get-rich-quick scheme which had claimed to find Yamashita's gold in the Philippines.
+In 2008, Howell lost £350,000 in a get-rich-quick scheme which had claimed to find Yamashita's gold in the Philippines.
 Howell had been led to believe he would make £20 million; however he only acquired a few brass ammunition boxes, containing silver coins, worth about £30.
 Howell initially invested £100,000 but, over six months, steadily invested more after being told that the gold was buried under booby-trapped tunnels.
 He sold his shares in two dental practices and attempted to persuade friends to invest.

 He believed that this, and the death of his son, were punishments from God.

-Howell, a native of Portadown and a dentist by occupation, was a deeply religious father of nine and a former lay preacher.
-He married Lesley in July 1983 and together they had four children.
-They were members of the local Baptist church.
-After his wife's murder, Howell married Kyle Jorgensen, a native of New York, with whom he had five children.
+Murder confession

-Howell confessed his role in the murders to elders in his church, who urged him to inform police.
-He pleaded guilty to the murders on 18 November 2010 and was sentenced to life imprisonment.
-He was told he must serve a minimum 21-year jail term.
+In 2009, Howell confessed his role in the murders to elders in his church, who urged him to inform police.
+He pleaded guilty to the murders on 18 November 2010 and was sentenced to life imprisonment, with a minimum 21-year jail term before possibility of release.

-His former lover Hazel (née Elkin, formerly married to Trevor Buchanan, currently married to David Stewart) claimed in court that she acted under duress, but was found guilty of the murders of Lesley Howell and Trevor Buchanan in March 2011 and sentenced to life imprisonment with a minimum term of 18 years.
+His former lover Hazel (née Elkin, formerly married to Trevor Buchanan, married David Stewart after seven-year relationship with Howell) claimed in court that she acted under duress, but was found guilty of the murders of Lesley Howell and Trevor Buchanan in March 2011 and sentenced to life imprisonment with a minimum term of 18 years.
 The trial judge stated that Hazel Stewart could have prevented Buchanan's death.

 Police investigators were later criticised for having overlooked some facts, most notably that the driver's window was open and that Buchanan's leg was hanging out of the open car door; in addition, a witness had told police that Howell had previously tried to murder his wife.

 On 17 May 2011 Howell pleaded guilty to sexually assaulting nine female patients in his surgery over a period of several years.
 He was consequently stripped of his National Health Service pension.